 Planet Mars is recorded as being seen in our skies as early as 4,000 years ago and has always evoked curiosity.

-More recently, it has been under intense study and exploration, so much so that eight spacecraft are dedicated to Mars, with more on the way in 2022.
+More recently, it has been under intense study and exploration, so much so that eight spacecraft are dedicated to Mars, with more on the way in the future.
 All this is because Mars is the most similar planet in the solar system to our own, although Mars is much smaller than Earth.

 One way that Mars is not similar to Earth is its reddish color, which gives it its famous name, the Red Planet.

 What we want to find out today is what Mars is made of, and what contributes to its red color?

 Mars formed nearly 4.5 billion years ago, around the same time that our solar system formed.

 The red planet coalesced from the same cloud of dust and gas that formed other planets.
 While it started by fusing molten lumps of rock, it eventually became so huge that its gravity began attracting smaller materials, which it continues to do today.